-Before submitting, students must make sure that they are 1) eligible and 2) able to adhere to all of the guidelines below.
+Before submitting any artwork for consideration, students must make sure that they are 1) eligible and 2) able to adhere to all of the guidelines below.

 - Only students living in the United States who are 18 years of age and younger and enrolled in grades 9 through 12 during the 2019–2020 academic year are eligible.